leorrusso/appwalkthrough/README.md

 Component visible property should be controled using the global variable "gblFlyoutVisible"

 ## Responsiveness
 Controls X and Y position uses relative formula so the component will always be centered.
-After adding the component to the screen I recomend setting Width for App.Widht and Height for App.Height.
+After adding the component to the screen I recomend setting **Width** for **App.Width** and **Height** for **App.Height**.
 This will make the component fit different screen sizes.
 However it is important to mention this will only make subtle adjustments and not fully adapt for any screen size.

 ## Output property: IdSelectedItem
 In case you want to trigger some event related to the instruction, use this property.